kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/05-get-data-in-gatsby/16-intro-gatsby-data-sourcing.md

 ### gatsby-config.js
 * **UPDATE**
-    - Cool to use backtics for all your strings
+    - Cool to use backticks for all your strings
     - spelling is important... `siteMetadata` (not siteMetaData!!!!!)
     - **note** Restart gatsby any time you change your `gatsby-config.js`, `gatsby-browser.js` or `gatsby-ssr.js`
       + Currently Gatsby is working on making the changes without a restart but have no idea when that change becomes a reality